Red Devon Cattle

 ALPHA 2 OMEGA RANCH

-All of our pigs are raised on pasture and in addition, all of our adult pigs are fed a ceritified non-GMO peanut/milo based feed.
-Although Alpha 2 Omega Ranch is not a certified organic facility, our pastures are free of synthetic fertilizers, herbicides, and pesticides and our pigs are free of extensive use of vaccines, hormones and antibiotics.
-Our first choice of medicines are herbs and homeopatic products.
+All of our animals are raised on pastures that are free of pesticides and herbicides.
+In addition, we do not provide any of our animals with any Genetically Modified or Engineered feed.
+Although Alpha 2 Omega Ranch is not a certified organic facility, our pastures are free of synthetic fertilizers, herbicides, and pesticides and our cattle are free of extensive use of vaccines, hormones and antibiotics.
+If and when it become necessary to use an antibiotic or other standard medicine, our first choice is always natural herbs and homeopathic products.
+If they are not sufficient then and only then do we resort to the standard medicinal treatments.

 Map to Farm